erdmarin/sa-portfolio/README.md

    Enable HTTPS termination, health-check-based routing, and a stable DNS endpoint independent of individual task IPs.

 6. **Establish observability**
-   Use CloudWatch Logs to capture all container stdout/stderr for debugging, alerting, and audit.
+   Use CloudWatch Logs to capture all container output for debugging and audit.

 7. **Demonstrate cloud-native deployment practices**
    Provide a foundation for CI/CD integration, auto-scaling, and infrastructure-as-code in future iterations.